 Glass bottles are not permitted on the courts or in the seating area within the court fencing.

-Smoking is not permitted on the courts or in the seating area within the court fencing.
+Dogs are not permitted on the courts or in the seating area within the court fencing.

 During the hours of non-scheduled play and when others are waiting to play, playing time is limited to two (2) hours for doubles matches and one (1) hour for singles, counting the time from the start of play.
 Switching to another court for play is not allowed.